jonasbrami/trino/README.md

 **Current Pain Points with JSON:**
 - Massive serialization/deserialization overhead for large result sets
-- Forces users to implement ad hoc "unload" solutions
+- Forces users to implement workaround ad hoc "unload" solutions
-- Common workaround: creating temporary Hive/Iceberg tables in Parquet format before final consumption
+  - creating temporary Hive/Iceberg tables in Parquet format before final consumption
   - Users must manually manage temporary table creation and cleanup
   - Added operational complexity

 **Benefits of Arrow Spooling:**
-- Dramatically reduced serialization/deserialization costs through columnar format
+- Dramatically reduced serialization/deserialization costs through columnar format.
-- Fast consumption of large query result through Trino's native Spooling Protocol
+- Fast consumption of large query result through Trino's native Spooling Protocol.
-- Eliminates need for temporary table workarounds
+- Eliminates need for temporary table or other ad-hoc workarounds.
-- Enables new use cases that were previously impractical due to performance constraints
+- Enables new use cases that were previously impractical due to performance constraints.
+- Make the deserialization cost very small for the client, and make the query result ready be to used with other Arrow compatible libraries.

 ### Configuration